mindedsecurity/graphqlschema2payload/README.md

   -u : url to download grapql schema
   -H : Header to add.
-Use format like NAME1=VALUE1|NAME2=VALUE2 for multiple pairs -p : print downloaded schema [to save it somewhere use redirection >/output_schema.json ] -r : prints the POST payload to be used as template for testing - NB: No Arguments Value Given user needs to add them by hand -
+Use format like NAME1=VALUE1|NAME2=VALUE2 for multiple pairs -p : print downloaded schema [to save it somewhere use redirection >/output_schema.json ] -r : prints the POST payload to be used as template for testing - NB: No Arguments Value Given. user needs to add them by hand -

 ```